 Eligible projects must be arts related.
-They must include construction or renovation of facilities, or the purchase of bare land to build a facility.
+They must include construction, purchase, or renovation of facilities.
 The facilities must focus on arts-related activities.
 This is defined as the active interpretation, performance or exhibition of aesthetic traditions, practices or works of art that characterize cultural values.

 How does the process work?

 ArtsWA will work with organizations in the early stages of the process to help them determine if they are ready to pursue this opportunity There are six steps in getting a Building for the Arts grant.